Bruderjulian/PathSage/README.md

 ## Testing

 All components, functions or branches are being tested.
-However some branches like the polyfills can't really be tests.
-Overall it still exceeds 99% coverage in all stats (lines, branches, funcs)!
+The Tests achieve a 99.8% coverage in all stats (lines, branches, funcs) by testing all components individually!

 To run tests, first clone repo and then run the following command: